Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 - The crankcase

-- And the oil pan
+- And, the oil pan

 If it’s thick, black or tan oily liquid:

 - Gear oil may be leaking from a manual transmission, the differential, an axle, or the steering gears.
-As a result, any of these leaks needs immediate attention.
+As a result, any of these leaks, needs immediate attention.

-If it’s red, pink, or reddish-brown and greasy and you have an automatic transmission:
+And, if it’s red, pink, or reddish-brown and greasy and you have an automatic transmission:

 - It’s probably a transmission fluid leak.
 Check the transmission dipstick, and if the level is low, top it off with the proper transmission fluid.
-Then check the dipstick again in a day or two.
+Then, check the dipstick again in a day or two.

-If it’s watery or slippery; green, red, blue, or yellow; and is coming from under the radiator or engine:
+If it’s watery or slippery green, red, blue, or yellow and is coming from under the radiator or engine:

 - It’s probably engine coolant.
 Check the radiator, pressure cap, engine, and hoses for leaks.